'Thank you, Lord, for Aretha'

 Video

-Former President Bill Clinton and Motown legend Smokey Robinson were among the speakers at Aretha Franklin's funeral.
+Former President Bill Clinton and music legend Smokey Robinson were among the speakers at Aretha Franklin's funeral.

-The event was held at Greater Grace Temple, the church where the Queen of Soul was a featured performer at Rosa Parks' funeral.

 -